 The first aim of this Swedish Institute Academy for Young Professional module is to assist public servants, policymakers and civil society workers in developing a more comprehensive understanding of the diverse political, societal, and administrative challenges associated with migration and integration relevant to Eastern Partnership countries and the Baltic Sea Region.
 The second aim is to focus on identifying good practices, all levels of governance both within these regions and the broader EU.
 Such practices can serve as concrete inspiration for public servants, policymakers and civil society workers in a range of settings, allowing for more coherent and sustainable responses to migration and integration challenges, and ultimately resulting in more inclusive societies.

 The module relies on a mix of lectures, problem-based learning exercises, seminars and project work, providing participants with a rich analytical and practical toolkit for addressing migration and integration issues of relevance.
-To achieve this, we examine cases within the Eastern Partnership, the Baltic Sea Region, the European Union, as well as Asia and Africa.
-As the third block of the module will be held in Tbilisi, Georgia, there will be an opportunity for study visits highlighting the experiences of an EaP country in meeting practical migration and integration challenges associated with refugees and IDPs.
-The module will include both a preparatory activity to allow participants to work together in pairs to identify themes of particular relevance, and a follow-up activity providing participants the opportunity to collaborate in pairs on a migration and integration issue of relevance for their respective region.
+To achieve this, we examine cases within the Eastern Partnership, the Baltic Sea Region, the European Union, and other countries.
+Understandably, internal displacement and refugee flows as a result of Russia’s war against Ukraine will receive particular attention.
+While in Tbilisi, there will be an opportunity for study visits highlighting how practical ways in which good practices can be developed to assist refugees and IDPs.
+The module will include a preparatory activity that allows participants a chance to reflect on, and inform one another about migration and integration issues in their own counties, and an optional follow-up conference taking place at University of Gothenburg in May, 2024.